TomaszWaszczyk/historia.waszczyk.com/src/content/march-3.md

 ### 2023

 The White House has released its National Cybersecurity Strategy this week.
-Not surprising that Post-Quantum #Cryptography (#PQC) migration is a strategic objective for the Federal Government but they also say:
+Not surprising that Post-Quantum Cryptography (PQC) migration is a strategic objective for the Federal Government but they also say:

 > The private sector should follow the government’s model in preparing its own networks and systems for our post-quantum future.

 <img src="./img/march/pqc.jpeg"><br><br>

+<a href="./documents/march/National-Cybersecurity-Strategy-2023.pdf" target="_blank">National Cybersecurity-Strategy, 2023</a>

 ### 2022